 ADA Accessibility Outside

-When navigating routes outside, every pathway must be 100% ADA accessible.
+UC–7: When navigating routes outside, every pathway must be 100% ADA accessible.
 This includes smooth pathways instead of rocky ones that would make it hard to traverse.

-Ramps must be made sure that they are safe for wheelchairs.
-Just because ramps exist, does not mean they are all safe and ADA-approved.
+UC-7: Ramps must be made sure that they are safe for wheelchairs.
+Just because ramps exist does not mean they are all safe and ADA-approved.

-The navigation app will never show a path that the physically disabled person is unable to take.
+UC-7: The navigation app will never show a path that the physically disabled person is unable to take.

-Possible slippery pathways should be marked with warnings inside the application.
+UC-8: Possible slippery pathways should be marked with warnings inside the application.

 ADA Accessibility Inside

-2.1 The application must not stop routing just outside the building.
-The application will route inside the building through ADA-accessible entries, if necessary, through elevators and directly to the destination.

-2.2 The ADA-Friendly Navigation App should also be able to show all ADA ways of transport in and around the building.
+2.1.
+UC-5: The ADA-Friendly Navigation App should also show all ADA transport methods in and around the building.
 This includes ramps, elevators, wide doors, etc.

-2.3 Warnings should be presented if a route is not entirely ADA-accessible.
+2.2 UC-8: Warnings should be presented if a route is not entirely ADA-accessible.

+2.3 UC-9: The application must not stop routing just outside the building.
+The application will route inside the building through ADA-accessible entries through elevators and directly to the destination.

 ADA Rooms and Entrances

-3.1 The ADA-Friendly Navigation App should show ADA-friendly rooms in the building.
+3.1 UC-5: The ADAFNA should show ADA-friendly rooms in the building.
 This includes bathrooms, rooms, offices, etc. This is to ensure that the wheelchairs can fit through the doorway.

-3.2 The application must also show which doors can be opened with a button or open automatically to ensure that the user does not get to a door and is unable to use it.
+3.2 UC-5: The application must also show which doors can be opened with a button or open automatically to ensure that the user does not get to a door and is unable to use it.

-3.3 Warnings should be posted if rooms or entrances are not ADA accessible or if they are unsure.
+3.3 UC-8: Warnings should be posted if rooms or entrances are not ADA accessible or if they are unsure.

 Best Route Dependent on Disability

-4.1 The app must have built-in routes depending on physical disability and capabilities; examples include routes for wheelchairs, leg supports, arm supports, etc.
+4.1 UC-7: The app must have built-in routes depending on physical disability and capabilities; examples include routes for wheelchairs, leg supports, arm supports, etc.

-4.2 An option should also allow users to include and exclude certain routes, such as routes with or without stairs, and with or without ramps.
-This gives users the option to attempt other routes if they desire to do so.
+4.2 UC-7: An option should also allow users to include and exclude specific routes, such as routes with or without stairs and with or without ramps.
+This will enable users to attempt other routes if they desire to do so.

 Saving Routes

-5. 1 The app should save routes and destination for the user if they are used often and give the user options to organize their routes.
+5. 1 UC-3: The app should save routes and destinations for the user if they are used often and give the user options to organize their routes.

-5.2 Home, school, and work addresses can be saved into the application so the user does not have to constantly search for it.
+5.2 UC-3: Home, school, and work addresses can be saved into the application so the user does not have to constantly search for them.